HaoZeke/ui_sens_phd_plan/readme.md

 ## Overleaf

-This repository has also submitted to Overleaf for use as a template.
+This repository has also been submitted to Overleaf for use as a template.

 ## License